rhymelph/r_upgrade/README.md

 - [✔] `IOS` Jump to Appstore upgrade according to appid
 - [✔] `IOS` Get the current online version of Appstore according to appid

+> For the development of this plug-in, I haven't had a good meal for a long time.
+I hope you can click on the sponsor and give a little bit of money.
+Thank you!

 ## Getting Started

 ### 1. Use Plugin: